zekrowm/planning_python_public/README.md

 - ***Standard data formats:*** Most scripts are designed to work with commonly used data types like GTFS files and shapefiles.
 Specific requirements are outlined in the script comments.

 ## 🛠️ Requirements

 - Python 3.7+
 - Common libraries like pandas, geopandas, rapidfuzz, networkx, and others listed in requirements.txt.

 ## 🧑‍💻 How to Use

+The **transit_planning_with_python** tools are designed to work on most systems with Python installed.
+However, if you're using a work computer configured with ArcPro, there are additional steps required due to restrictions on installing libraries like `geopandas`.
+Alternately, if you are using a home computer without ArcPro, you will not have access to the arcpy library.

+---

+### Option A: Setting Up Python on a Home Computer (no arcpy)

+1. **Download and Install Python:**
+   - Visit the [official Python website](https://www.python.org/downloads/) and download Python 3.7+.
+   - During installation, ensure you check the option to **"Add Python to PATH"**.

+2. **Install Jupyter Notebook and Required Libraries:**
+   - Run the following command in your Command Prompt:
+     ```bash
+     pip install jupyterlab pandas geopandas rapidfuzz matplotlib networkx
+     ```

+3. **Launch Jupyter Notebook:**
+   - After installation, you can find "Jupyter Notebook" like any other program on your computer.
+Clicking it will open your default browser with the notebook interface.
+   - Alternately, you can run this command in the Command Prompt to launch Jupyter Notebook:
+     ```bash
+     jupyter notebook
+     ```

+4. **Download Desired Scripts:**
+   - Navigate to scripts that are useful to you and your agency.
+Then copy and paste their contents into your active Jupyter Notebook or download them as .py files.
+You do not need a        GitHub account to do this.
+   - Alternately, you can clone or download the whole repository from GitHub.

+5. **Run the Script:**
+   - Follow the instructions provided in the comments of the script(s).
+   - At a minimum, you will need to update the folder and file paths to point to your data and desired location for any output.
+   - Run the script, follow any printed instructions to resolve issues, and check the output for accuracy.

+---

+### Option B: Using Python on a Work Computer with ArcPro (no geopandas)

+1. **Launch Jupyter Notebook:**
+   - You can launch ArcPro and then open, create, or save a Notebook within that program.
+   - After installation, you can find "Jupyter Notebook" like any other program on your computer.
+Clicking it will open your default browser with the notebook interface.
+   - Alternately, you can run this command in the Command Prompt to launch Jupyter Notebook:
+     ```bash
+     jupyter notebook
+     ```

+2. **Download Desired Scripts:**
+   - Navigate to scripts that are useful to you and your agency.
+Then copy and paste their contents into your active Notebook or download them as .py files.
+   - Alternately, you can clone or download the whole repository from GitHub.

+3. **Run the Script:**
+   - Follow the instructions provided in the comments of the script(s).
+   - At a minimum, you will need to update the folder and file paths to point to your data and desired location for any output.
+   - Run the script, follow any printed instructions to resolve issues, and check the output for accuracy.

+---

+### What is Jupyter Notebook?

+Jupyter Notebook is a powerful tool for running Python scripts in an interactive environment that opens in your web browser.
+It allows you to write, test, and visualize Python code in a more user-friendly way.

+---

+### Tips for Success

+- **File Paths:** Ensure all file paths are updated in the scripts to match your local system.
+- **Permissions:** If IT restrictions block library installations on your work computer, setting up Python on a home computer is recommended.

 ## 🤝 Contributing